-The accompanying table provides information collected during May 2006.
-The first column shows the price of a Big Mac in local currency.
-For example, a Big Mac costs 48 rubles in Russia.
+The accompanying table provides information collected during early 2009.
+The second column shows the price of a Big Mac in local currency.
+For example, a Big Mac costs 62 rubles in Russia.
 The second column shows the cost in dollars (based on the actual exchange rate in the fourth column), which is the amount you would pay in that country if you exchanged dollars for local currency and then purchased a Big Mac at the local price.
-For example, the exchange rate is 27.1 rubles per dollar, which means that a Big Mac in Russia costs \$1.77 = (48 rubles)/(27.1 rubles per dollar).
+For example, the exchange rate is 35.7 rubles per dollar, which means that a Big Mac in Russia costs $1.73 = (62 \text{ rubles}) \div (35.7 \text{ rubles per dollar})$, subject to rounding in the exchange rate used by The Economist.

 The third column backs out the implied exchange rate that would hold under PPP.
-For example, the 48 ruble price of a Big Mac in Russia compared to the \$3.10 price in the United States gives us the implied PPP exchange rate of (48 rubles per Big Mac)/(\$3.10 per Big Mac) = 15.5 rubles per dollar.
-The last column shows how much the local currency is over- or undervalued relative to the dollar.
-The ruble's implied PPP exchange rate of 15.5 rubles per dollar is 43% less than the actual exchange rate of 27.1 rubles per dollar, so the ruble is 43% undervalued relative to the dollar.
+For example, the 62-ruble price of a Big Mac in Russia compared to the \$3.54 price in the United States gives us the implied PPP exchange rate of (62 rubles per Big Mac) \div (\$3.54 per Big Mac) = 17.5 rubles per dollar.
+The last column shows how much the local currency is overvalued or undervalued relative to the dollar.
+The ruble is undervalued by 51%: (17.5 - 35.7)/35.7 = -0.51.

 The evidence suggests that strict PPP does not hold, but the Big Mac test may shed some insights about where exchange rates are headed.
-Other than a few European countries, most currencies are undervalued against the dollar.
-The Big Mac 2006 test suggests that European currencies will fall over the next year or so, but that most others will rise.
+Most European currencies are overvalued against the dollar, while most other currencies are undervalued.
+The Big Mac 2009 test suggests that European currencies will fall over the next year or so but that most others will rise.

 One last benefit of the Big Mac test is that it tells us the cheapest places to find a Big Mac.
-According to the data, if you are looking for a Big Mac, head to China and avoid Switzerland.
+According to the data, if you are looking for a Big Mac, head to Malaysia and avoid Switzerland.